devluxor/buzzle/README.md

 $ bundle exec ruby buzzle.rb
 ```

-Finally, to access the app, use the default URL `http://127.0.0.1:4567/` in your browser of choice.
+Finally, to access the app, use the default URL `http://localhost:4567/` in your browser of choice.

 ## Configuration

-The app has a couple of easily configurable options:
+The app has a few easily configurable options:

 - To change the pagination settings, for example, when using multiple monitors or ultrawide devices, you can alter the values assigned to the `MAX_BOARDS_PER_PAGE`, and `MAX_MESSAGES_PER_PAGE` constants in `./db/queries.rb`.
 Changing this values dynamically is a possibility that will come with the proper Javascript knowledge in the future.

 - To change the points each activity adds to the users' score, alter the values assigned to the `BOARD_MESSAGE`, `PRIVATE_MESSAGE`, and `NEW_BOARD` constants in `./db/database_interaction.rb`.

-- To add more custom profile portraits, the user will only have to add the `.png` file to the `./public/images/profile` folder; the application will update the available options automatically.
+- To add more custom profile portraits, the user will only have to add a `.png` file to the `./public/images/profile` folder; the application will update the available options automatically.